logesh-5179/logesh-5179/README.md

 # 💫 About Me:
- Aspiring computer science student with a passion for problem<br>solving and coding.
-Currently pursuing a degree in Computer<br> Science with a focus on software development
+ Aspiring computer science student with a passion for problem solving and coding.
+Currently pursuing a degree in Computer Science with a focus on software development

 ## 🌐 Socials: